 There are ALL kinds of ways (and books and tricks and coaches) to get unstuck, one of which is to go do something else, especially something else creative.
 Listen, I have no time for learning new arts.
 I have two kids.
 I'm trying to make time for working out and meditating.
 I still don't know how to create Instagram stories; I can't get my printer to print over gold-leafing coated with digital ground; I can't figure out how to make a Pop-Up pop up on my website; I need to make some money...
-No time for learning another art. but for some reason, that didn't stop me from signing up for a jewelry making class last month.
+No time for learning another art. but for some reason, that didn't stop me from signing up for a jewelry making class recently.
 My husband and I both want to learn to make jewelry, so I thought, what the Hell, we'd call it a date (another thing I'm trying to make time for in our lives.)

 Teacher Lady: "So these (hundreds and hundreds of) beads are all free for you to use tonight, but feel free to look around the shop (at thousands of other beads) and buy others if you want to use them in your piece."